espressif/vscode-esp-idf-extension/docs/SETUP.md

 - **Express install**: Fastest option.
   1. Choose to either download selected ESP-IDF version or find ESP-IDF in your system.
-  2. Download and install ESP-IDF Tools.
+  2. Choose directory, Download and install ESP-IDF Tools.
 This step will use the existing value in `idf.toolsPath` or `idf.toolsPathWin` as ESP-IDF Tools directory.
   3. Create python virtual environment with required packages on existing ESP-IDF Tools directory.
 - **Advanced install**: Configurable option.
   1. Choose to either download selected ESP-IDF version or find ESP-IDF in your system.